Big Rapids, Michigan

 Big Rapids is a city and the seat of government of Mecosta County, Michigan, United States.
-The population was 7,727 at the 2020 census, down from 10,601 in 2010.
-The city is surrounded by Big Rapids Charter Township but they are completely separate jurisdictions.
+The population was 7,727 at the 2020 census, and was estimated at 8,565 in 2024, The city is surrounded by Big Rapids Charter Township but they are completely separate jurisdictions.
 Big Rapids is home of the main campus of Ferris State University, a four-year public university.

 History

 Big Rapids was settled in 1855 by brothers George and Zera French.
 As the village of Leonard, at the intersection of Elm and Stewart streets, it became the seat of Mecosta County on February 11, 1859, but local lumbermen knew the site as Big Rapids.
 On September 29, 1859, the Leonard post office was renamed Big Rapids.
 Big Rapids was platted on November 3, 1859, surrounding the courthouse site of Leonard.
 The unincorporated community of Big Rapids was first cited on June 10, 1861, rather than Leonard, when the Mecosta County board of supervisors mentioned their seat of government, and in 1865 was consistently cited throughout the year.
 Big Rapids was incorporated as a city in 1869.